Goldfish-Intelligence/gecko-stream/audio/01_WebRTC_Filter.md

 Google WebRTC Filter
 ====================

-We use an own fork of a pulseaudio plugin that wraps Googles WebRTC audio processing framework.
+Maybe update pulseaudio WebRTC filter.

 > APM is the audio processing module of WebRTC project in charge of effects like
 > echo cancellation, noise suppression, etc. The purpose of this project is to